Scottish nationalism

 The nation's origin, political context and unique characteristics including the Gaelic language, poetry and film maintains an individual's distinct identification and support of Scotland.

 Origins

-Scottish Nationalism, the concept of Scotland as an individual Nation state became prominent within Scotland in the Middle Ages.
+Scottish nationalism, the concept of Scotland as an individual nation state became prominent within Scotland in the Middle Ages.
 During the Anglo-Scottish Wars, the campaign led by Scotland was to obtain Scottish independence as a separate sovereign state.
 The campaign was successful, and following the Declaration of Arbroath, a formal letter sent to Pope John XXII, Scotland, and the nation's individual identity were officially recognised as sovereign in 1328.

-Scotland proceeded to operate as an independent nation state until the Acts of Union which merged both the Parliaments and Kingdoms of Scotland and England in 1707 to be "united into one Kingdom of Great Britain", a united state retaining separate legal system, however a distinct Scottish institution continue to exist.
+Scotland proceeded to operate as an independent nation state until the Acts of Union which merged both the Parliaments and Kingdoms of Scotland and England in 1707 to be "united into one Kingdom of Great Britain", a united state retaining separate legal system, however a distinct Scottish institution continues to exist.

+Scottish Nationality

+Scottish national identity, those identifying as Scottish only nationals has been effectively measured over recent years, evaluated officially where Scottish citizens were asked within the UK Census to identify as Scottish only, British and Scottish or just British.

+In the last two census completions, the majority of Scottish citizens had identified with predominantly a Scottish only identity on the nationality questionnaire.

+In the 2011 Census in Scotland: